Three 6 Mafia

-Three 6 Mafia is an American hip hop group from Memphis, Tennessee, formed in 1991.
-Emerging as a horror-themed underground hip hop group, they would eventually go on to enjoy mainstream success.
-The group's 1995 debut album Mystic Stylez would go on to become an influential cult classic.
+Three 6 Mafia is an American hip-hop group from Memphis, Tennessee, formed in 1991.
+Emerging as a horror-themed underground hip-hop group, they went on to enjoy mainstream success.
+The group's 1995 debut album Mystic Stylez became an influential cult classic.
 They have released music on independent labels such as Prophet Entertainment and their own Hypnotize Minds label, as well as Relativity, Loud, and Columbia Records.

-Two of their albums are RIAA-certified platinum: When the Smoke Clears: Sixty 6, Sixty 1 (2000) and Most Known Unknown (2005), the latter featured their hit single "Stay Fly".
-In 2006 the group won the Academy Award for Best Original Song at the 78th Academy Awards for their song "It's Hard out Here for a Pimp" from the film Hustle & Flow.
+Two of their albums are RIAA-certified platinum: When the Smoke Clears: Sixty 6, Sixty 1 (2000) and Most Known Unknown (2005), with the latter featuring their hit single "Stay Fly".
+In 2006, the group won the Academy Award for Best Original Song at the 78th Academy Awards for their song "It's Hard out Here for a Pimp" from the film Hustle & Flow.
 The group's latest studio album, Last 2 Walk, was released in 2008.
 Three 6 Mafia's worldwide album sales stand at 5.5 million as of 2016.

 History

 1988–1990: Origins

 Three 6 Mafia's founding members became musicians at young ages.
-In 1988, DJ Paul, at age 11, was taking piano lessons, and his nephew, Lord Infamous, age 15, was a singer practicing bass and electric guitar.
-Paul could play piano and drums, while Infamous sang and played bass and guitar.
-With that, the two would compose songs together.
+In 1988, DJ Paul, at age 11, was taking piano lessons, and his half-brother, Lord Infamous, age 15, was a singer practicing bass and electric guitar.
+The two would compose songs together, with Paul playing piano and drums while Infamous played bass and guitar and sang.

 At the same time, in North Memphis, Tennessee, Juicy J, at age 13, was learning how to DJ as well as rap.
 He had initially wanted to be a singer, but in the late 1980s and early 1990s he fell in love with the gangsta rap style, and he, like his future founding group members across town, wanted to make music like popular artists at the time such as N.W.A and Geto Boys.

 In 1989, DJ Paul and Lord Infamous formed the duo "Da Serial Killaz".
-It was at this time they distributed their own mixtapes of popular songs at the time at school, and Lord Infamous had started rapping with his signature triple time flow.
+It was at this time they distributed their own mixtapes of popular songs at school, and Lord Infamous had started rapping with his signature triple time flow.
 Juicy J was also creating his own mixes by this time but was not putting his raps on tapes just yet.